Burger King (mascot): 2004–2011

-2015–2025
+2015–2026

 The character returned when Burger King paid $1 million to have him included in Floyd Mayweather Jr.'s entourage for his May 2015 fight with Manny Pacquiao.
 The King then appeared in a Burger King commercial for the return of chicken nuggets in June 2015.

 Horse trainer Bob Baffert was paid $200,000 to allow the King to stand behind him in the grandstands during the televised broadcast of the 2015 Belmont Stakes, where American Pharoah won the Triple Crown.
 Baffert had turned down $150,000 to allow the mascot to appear with him at the 2015 Preakness Stakes.
 The King was also on hand with Baffert when at the 2018 Belmont Stakes, he became the second trainer to win two Triple Crowns with Justify.

+On March 15, 2026, Burger King decided to retire the mascot after over 70 years.
+They have introduced a "Whopper By You" campaign where the customer serves directly as the mascot.

 Advertising campaigns

 Video games

 The first appearance of the Burger King in a video game is in the boxing game Fight Night Round 3 from EA Sports, starting with the Xbox 360 release in February 2006.
 The King is available as the in-ring round guy, and later he is selectable as the player's boxing manager.

 In October 2006, Burger King announced that it would be releasing three video games for the Xbox and Xbox 360 consoles, starring the King and other mascots such as the Subservient Chicken.
 In Pocketbike Racer, the mascots face off in a minibike race.
 Big Bumpin' pits them against each other in a game of bumper cars and finally in Sneak King, players control the King in a third-person perspective stealth game where the King must sneak up behind hungry people and offer them Burger King products.
 Players are graded on how elaborately they deliver the food.
 The games were available at Burger King restaurants from November 19 to December 24, 2006.
 They were priced at each ($4.99 Canadian) with purchase of a value meal, and have each been rated "E for Everyone" by the ESRB.
 All three received low ratings from various game critics.

 In 2008, a series of games were developed by Seattle, Washington, based mobile content provider Mobliss.
 The games, designed to run on mobile phones, were promoted in U.S. locations on menus and packaging.
 According to Mobliss, the goal of the first game is to become the King's protégé by facing challenges and progressing in the virtual world of a Burger King-themed city.
 The games could be purchased and downloaded using an SMS shortcode, and were available on all major US carriers that Mobliss had direct publishing agreements with: Sprint Nextel, AT&T Mobility, Verizon Wireless, Alltel, and T-Mobile.